BYUCMR/NASA_BIG_Idea_Challenge_24/matlab_engine.md

 Windows : C:\Program Files\MATLAB or C:\Users\"your user"\AppData\MATLAB\
 mac/linux : user/Applications/MATLAB_'version'

-3. Open up a terminal and go to your matlab root\
+3. Open up a terminal as administrator and go to your matlab root\
 navigate to the python engine\
 matlabroot\extern\engine\python\